google/guava/README.md

 1. APIs marked with the `@Beta` annotation at the class or method level are subject to change.
 They can be modified in any way, or even removed, at any time.
-If your code is a library itself (i.e. it is used on the CLASSPATH of users outside your own control), you should not use beta APIs, unless you [repackage] them. **If your code is a library, we strongly recommend using the [Guava Beta Checker] to ensure that you do not use any `@Beta` APIs!**
+If your code is a library itself (i.e., it is used on the CLASSPATH of users outside your own control), you should not use beta APIs unless you [repackage] them. **If your code is a library, we strongly recommend using the [Guava Beta Checker] to ensure that you do not use any `@Beta` APIs!**